bbasaldu/HW2_Code-Assets/README.md

 Part 2 is the outdoor scene with a skybox, terrain and a water shader.
 I implemeneted the code given in class which included the Simple Mesh script and the HillFromTexture Shader.
 I then implemented the Water shader that was referenced in class.
 I also used an external skybox
+Keys W and S move the terrain up and down a bit but theres a limit.

 All other files were meant to animate objects or they were practice and i forgot to take them out.